zamiul20/Basal-Library/README.md

     The directories 'list_syntax' and 'word_syntax' are libraries that use different syntaxes for their calculations, as well as input and output.

-There is a directory 'other_code' for code related to Basal, but is the core module.
+There is a directory 'other_code' for code related to Basal, but is not the core module.